Astley Green Colliery

 Mining Museum on site see http://www.agcm.org.uk.

-Also convenient for Glass and Transport Museums at St Helens.
+Also convenient for World of Glass and Transport Museums at St Helens.

 2 Pubs, Pub Meals, Chinese takeaway/fish & chips and canal walks nearby.